jonnor/ESC-CNN-microcontroller/report/report.md

 `TODO: link model review section`

-Models from the existing literature are shown with respect to the in model constraints \ref{table:urbansound8k-existing-models-logmel}.
+Models from the existing literature are summarized in Table \ref{table:urbansound8k-existing-models-logmel}
-Only SB-CNN and LD-CNN are close.

-`MAYBE: move perf table to`
+and shown with respect to these model constraints in Figure \label{existing-models-perf}.
+Even the smallest existing models require significantly more than the available resources.

+`FIXME: make MACC/MAC/mult-adds consistent`

 \begin{table}
 \input{plots/urbansound8k-existing-models-logmel.tex}